 Sales Tax Exemptions: Manufacturing machinery and equipment, pollution control equipment and electricity and natural gas used in production are all exempt from sales tax.

-PA 198 Property Tax Abatement: Local units of government have the ability to reduce property taxes on new investment by 50% for manufacturers and high-tech businesses.
-These abatements can last up to 12 years and can provide relief on both real and personal property taxes.
+PA 198 Property Tax Abatement: Local units of government have the ability to reduce property taxes on new investment by 50% for manufacturers and high-technology businesses.
+These abatements can last up to twelve years and can provide relief on both real and personal property taxes.
 Businesses approved for a PA 198 abatement can also receive an exemption of the 6-mill State Education Tax.

 Personal Property Tax Reform: Michigan is phasing out its Personal Property Tax for most businesses.
 Eligible manufacturing personal property includes all personal property located on real property where that personal property is used more than 50% of the time in industrial processing or in supporting industrial processes.